afewmail/afew/README.md

 * catchall -> remove `new`, add `inbox`
 * can operate on new messages [default], `--all` messages or on custom query results
+* can sync tags to maildir folders, so your sorting will show on your traditional mail server (well, almost ;))
 * has a `--dry-run` mode for safe testing
 * works with both python2.7 and python3.2